simoa97/sec-scan-ticketizer/README.md

 ```

 #### POST (create ticket)
 All scripts use [Jira REST API POST method (Create issue)](https://developer.atlassian.com/cloud/jira/platform/rest/v3/api-group-issues/#api-rest-api-3-issue-post) to create new tickets in Jira.
-This step is a little bit more complex than the previous GET method.
+This step is a little bit more complex than the previous POST method.
 In my example I used brand new Jira and brand new Project in Jira.
 The setup will differentiate and will depend on how you want to have your tickets for vulnerabilities set up.
 I use the default issue type “Task”.

 Specify the organization url under the url variable in jira_search fucntion: